pathunstrom/game-world-championship/rules/index.md

 Also character levels are a future concern, as well as "at the start of turn" effects.

+1. Draw two cards.
-1. Power up by putting cards from the top of your deck into your energy pile.
+2. Power up by putting 3 cards + 1 card per drill from the top of your deck into your energy pile
-2. Draw two cards.
+3. Perform "At start of turn" abilities

 ### Combat Step